-If you just want to change your number and with effect from April 2015, there are two methods available.
-Before you start note that whichever method you choose you will be allocated a random number.
+If you would like to change your mobile number, there are two available options.
+Before you start, please note that whichever method you choose you will be allocated a random number.

 If you want to choose your number or want a memorable number then you will need to purchase a premium number elsewhere and transfer (port) it into giffgaff.